ChoralFest

 Conference Package (Price per Person) |

-Conference Package for Lodgers: Adult: $546 (Includes Daily Meals + Conference Fees) Conference Package for Commuters: Adult (Commuter): $462 (Includes Conference Fees + Lunch & Dinner) Meals are included, there is no way to separate meals from the package price.
+Conference Package for Lodgers: (Includes conference fee/music materials, access to all programming, plus all daily meals: breakfast, lunch & dinner for the entirety of ChoralFest.)
+Adult: $693 Conference Package for Commuters: (Includes conference fee/access to all programming, plus daily lunch & dinner for the entirety of ChoralFest.)
+Adult Commuter: $574 Meals are included, there is no way to separate meals from the package price.
 Note: Lodging is not included in the conference package price, it's added on, the price varies depending on your desired lodging accommodation, see below. |

 Lodging |